The Best Things to do in Iasi: Romania’s Eastern Beauty

 You can read more about communist era hotels in this blogpost on the weird, wacky and wonderworld of communist-era hotels from Radio Liberty.

-The best places to eat in Iasi
+What to eat in Iasi

 How to get to Iasi